maciejg-git/litewind-alpine-documentation/components/datepicker.md

 {% render "example.liquid" example: "examples/datepicker-range.liquid", tabs: examples.datepickerRange %}

 ### Datepicker in dropdown

+By default datepicker is a standalone component.
+You can easy turn it into standard expandable picker for inputs by putting it inside dropdown component menu.
+The dropdown should have `autoClose` prop disabled.
+To close menu after selection `@datepicker-selection-complete` event can be used.

 {% render "example.liquid" example: "examples/datepicker-dropdown.liquid", tabs: examples.datepickerDropdown %}